edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 //bullet.h
 class Bullet : public sf::Sprite {
 public:
-  //updates All bullets
-  static void Update(const float &dt);
+  //updates all bullets (by calling _Update() on all bullets in the pool) static void Update(const float &dt);
-  //Render's All bullets
-  static void Render(sf::RenderWindow &window);
+  //Render's all bullets (uses a similar trick to the ship renderer but on the bullet pool) static void Render(sf::RenderWindow &window);
   //Chose an inactive bullet and use it. static void Fire(const sf::Vector2f &pos, const bool mode);
+  //Set all the bullets to -100, -100, set the spritesheet, set origin static void Init();

   ~Bullet()=default;
 protected: